40 Winks (video game): Development

 40 Winks was the first original video game of developer Eurocom Entertainment Software, as their previous works included licensed products and ports of arcade titles.
-Mat Sneap led the project, which had six months in pre-production before 16 months of production began.
-Designing the game was Richard Halliwell and Rob Craven, and writing the script was Martin Pond.
-Programmers consisted of Ian Denny, Ashley Finney, Andrew Hutchings, Dave Arnold, Stefan Walker, Kev Grantham, and Kris Hadock.
-Individuals credited as part of "Graphics" include Paul Gregory, Joe Lewis, Helen Jones, Lee Ames, Carl Cropley, Paul Wright, Uhf Dahl, Matt Dixon, Hans Johansen, Clive Stevenson, Joe Parr, and Steve Bamford.
-The in-game animators were Richard Brookes, Michael Biggs, Adam King, Mark Povey, Bryan Rogers, and Brian Malone-West, while the full motion video cutscenes were by Victor Garrido, Abraham Oset, Ana Amat, Joaquin Catala, Jose Garcia, and Julian Romero.
-The music was composed by Steve Duckworth, and the voice cast consists of Lani Minella and Marc Silk.
+The project spent six months in pre-production before 16 months of production began.

 As a game for all ages, Eurocom's focus was on developing new graphical techniques, the various skillsets and personalities of the playable characters, and presenting the humor and interactiveness of what the developers thought a child's viewpoint of a world with frightening creatures would be.
 Due to the target demographic, titles similarly meant for young players, such as Croc: Legend of the Gobbos (1997), Spyro the Dragon (1998), and Banjo-Kazooie (1998) were referenced, as well as focus groups of inexperienced young gamers.
 Changes made with their opinions include tweaks towards the controls and the help system.
 The Jack-in-the-Box was added to incorporate diverse gameplay styles, and the use of areas only accessible to Ruff and Tumble were meant to add replay value to the game.
 ZeeMan The Superhero was going to be one of the Jack-in-the-Box costumes, but his "massive build" looked too "adult" for the kid-friendly visual aesthetic.
 Thus, he was replaced by a robot that launch missiles.

 GT Interactive bought the worldwide publishing rights in August 1998, after several other publishers vigorously competed for them, and the release date was set in late 1999.
 Explained Sneap, Eurocom chose GT Interactive for the publisher's marketing resources and "a strong team of producers".